 Potential Energy Of A System Of Two Point Charges

-Potential Energy Of A System Of Two Point Charges :- The potential energy of a system of two point charges can be defined as the work done in bringing them from infinity to the given separation.
+Potential Energy Of A System Of Two Point Charges :- The potential energy of a system of two point charges can be defined as the external work done in bringing them from infinity to the given separation.

-Work done by external agent during small displacement dx against the electric field E of q1 ,
+Small amount of work done by external agent during small displacement dx against the electric field E of q1 ,

 Total work done to move q2 from infinity to point P :